SimonLaub/NLP_JobTrend/README.md

 be able to give employees these skills.

 Matching skills taught in courses and skills searched for in job ads is not trivial though.
-As these skills might be describe in a number of different ways.
+As these skills might be described in a number of different ways.

 As a part of my investigation on how we should implement this semantic similarity search - a number of techniques have been tried out.
 Where I have saved some of the files from this work here in this folder.

 In case you wonder what a Wine.ipynb notebook is doing among these files, then, well, :)
 I needed to include a file with a classic classification problem in this folder in connection with a workshop/tutorial.
 And I have talked about the Titanic